ca8888/cow-zk/README.md

         shortDescription: "According to aggregate 2022 volumes, you're a top 1000 CoW trader",
         // provide a technical description of your eligibility criterias
         specification:
-          "According to aggregate 2022 volumes, you've traded more than $xxx", },
+          "According to aggregate 2022 volumes, you've traded more than $1,732,642", },
       links: [
         {